AI4EarthLab/Neural-Manifold-Operators/README.md

 ## Contact

-If you have any questions about our paper or code, please contact Hao Wu (wuhao2022@mail.ustc.edu.cn), Wei Xiong (xiongw21@mails.tsinghua.edu.cn; wei.xiong@yale.edu) or any author of this paper.
+If you have any questions about our paper or code, please contact Hao Wu (wuhao2022@mail.ustc.edu.cn), Wei Xiong (xiongw21@mails.tsinghua.edu.cn; wei.xiong@yale.edu), Xiaomeng Huang (hxm@tsinghua.edu.cn) or any author of this paper.